-Uncertainty in the realized performance of green buildings is a barrier to increased adoption and investment in energy efficienct and environmentally friendly technologies.
+Uncertainty in the realized performance of green buildings is a barrier to increased adoption and investment in energy efficient and environmentally friendly technologies.
 NIST’s new Net-Zero Energy Residential Test Facility will provide a platform for comprehensive, accurate measurements that will be used to assess the in-situ performance of a net-zero energy home.
-By its completion, this project will outfit the test facility with a full suite of high-quality monitoring equipment, measure its energy use, evaluate integrated performance metrics for net-zero energy homes, and publish guidelines for designing, operating, and monitoring net-zero energy homes.
+By its completion, this project will outfit the test facility with a full suite of high-quality monitoring equipment, measure its energy use over the course of a year, compare actual performance to that predicted from computer models, evaluate integrated performance metrics for net-zero energy homes, and publish guidelines for designing, operating, and monitoring net-zero energy homes.

 National Institute of Standards and Technology, “Measurement Science Roadmap for Net-Zero Energy Buildings: Workshop Summary Report”, March 2010.